TransparentHealth/800-63-3/sp800-63d/vot-mapping-consumer-health.md

-### Vectors of Trust and VoT Components for Consumer Health
+### OpenID Connect / Vectors of Trust Profile For Consumer Health

-This document maps NIST SP 800-63-3 to Vectors of Trust for facilitating health information exchange.
-It defines a profile for Open ID Connect servers and relying parties wishing to communicate `IAL` and `AAL`.
+This document maps NIST SP 800-63-3 to Vectors of Trust.
+It defines a profile for Open ID Connect servers and relying parties wishing to communicate `IAL` and `AAL` in a simple and consistent way.

-* For Servers - The `id_token` SHALL contain the claim `vot` that can be made up of one or more of the following values in the table to follow.
+* For Open ID Connect Providers - The `id_token` SHALL contain the claim `vot`. that can be made up of one or more of the following values in the table to follow.
+For example, `P2.C2` means `IAL2` and `AAL2`.
 * For Relying Paties - The `id_token` should interpret the contents of the `vot` claim.
 The values may control access to  authorizations based on situatition specific business rules.

 The table below describes the valid values and to be contained